arthur-glg/lju_fgg/README.md

 # lju_fgg
- Courses at the at the university of Ljubljana
+I'm currently studying at the University of Ljubljana, mostly water management.
+I'm just clouding my stuff there.
+Feel free to copy/paste something :)